locutusjs/locutus/CONTRIBUTING.md

-Thank you so much for becoming a Locutus contributor!
+Thank you so much for being or becoming a Locutus contributor!

-Even if you have write access, all code changes should be done via a Pull Request.
-This way we can peer-review, and also Travis CI can check if the code adheres to our policies before merging it into `master`.
+Even if you have write access already, all code changes should be done via a Pull Request.
+This way we can peer-review, and also Travis CI can check if the code adheres to our policies already before merging it into `master`.

 ## Contributing Checklist